lino-framework/cg/docs/po.rst

     Application operator

-        When a same :term:`Lino application` is being used on several sites, the :term:`operators <site operator>` of these sites must collaborate and maintain the application as their shared :term:`software project`.
+        When a same :term:`Lino application` is being used on several sites, the :term:`operators <site operator>` of these sites collaborate and maintain the application as their shared :term:`Lino software project`.

     Server operator